-- Use Ctl-F5 to run the app - Tap the About and Contact links.
-Depending on the size of your device, you might need to click the navigation icon to show the links
+- Press Ctrl-F5 to run the app locally - Tap the About and Contact links.
+Depending on the size of your device, you might need to tap the navigation icon to show the links

 • Tap Register and register a new user.
-You can use a fictitious email.
+You can use a fictitious email address.
 When you submit, you'll get the following error:

-You can fix the problem two different ways:
+You can fix the problem in two different ways:

-- Tap Apply Migrations and when the page updates, refresh the screen - Run the following from the command line in the project directory:
+- Tap Apply Migrations and, once the page updates, refresh the page; or - Run the following from the command line in the project's directory: